MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( ../includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial guides you through the process of instrumenting your website with an engagement insights capability SDK.
+This tutorial guides you through the process of instrumenting your website with a Dynamics 365 Customer Insight engagement insights capability SDK.
 You start seeing events in your portal in five minutes or sooner.

 ## Configuration options